Stable phosphorus radicals: Synthesis

 Weakly coordinating anions were also used to stabilise cyclic biradical cations synthesised by Schulz and colleagues where the spin density was found to reside exclusively on the phosphorus atoms (0.46e each) in the case of [P(μ-NTer)2P]•+.
 In the case of [P(μ-NTer)2As]•+ the spin was found to mostly reside on the As nuclei (70.6% on As compared to 29.4% on P atom).
 Many other cyclic radical cations have been reported.

 It is difficult to form radical cations with diphosphenes due to low lying HOMO at the phosphorus centre.
-Ghadwal and co-workers were able to synthesise a diphosphene radical cation [{(NHC)C(Ph)}P]2•+ using an NHC-derived divinyldiphosphene with a high lying HOMO and an small HOMO-LUMO gap.
+Ghadwal and co-workers were able to synthesise a diphosphene radical cation [{(NHC)C(Ph)}P]2•+ using an NHC-derived divinyldiphosphene with a high lying HOMO and a small HOMO-LUMO gap.
 The stability of the species was identified as the delocalisation of the spin density across the CP2C-unit.
 The spin density was found to be 11-14% on each P nuclei and 17-21% on each C nuclei.